rugbyprof/5443-Big-Data/Program-1.md

 - What file you choose to convert from, and why.
 - ~~I want to know the size of the completed json.~~

 I'm also curious about how well each file compresses, so in your writeup, include which of the files compresses the best using zip and gzip.
+Include the original size and the compressed size and the percent compressed.

 I want you to write up your findings for this entire project using `Markdown` and place them in a file called `Program1-Writeup.md`